-Pictured above: Question Mark, American Snout, Mourning Cloak, and Emperor Butterfly, which require Hackberry as a larval host plant.
+Pictured above: Question Mark, American Snout, and Mourning Cloak, which utilize Hackberry as a larval host plant.

-Did you know that trees are important butterfly host plants?
-Many are hosts for the larval – or caterpillar – life stage of the butterfly.
-The adult butterfly will lay eggs on the leaves.
-When they hatch, the caterpillars munch away.
+Trees are important butterfly host plants.
+Many are hosts for the larval (caterpillar) stage of the butterfly.
+The adult butterfly lays its eggs on the leaves.
+When the eggs hatch, the caterpillars munch away.
 The feeding does not damage the tree.
 Often, the eggs are laid high in the canopy and you may never see them.
 Trees also provide butterflies protection during bad weather, a place for them to perch during the day, and a spot to roost at night.

 American Hackberry Celtis Occidentalis